gomeddo/GoMeddo-Activity-Scheduling-and-Registration/README.md

 #### Similar use cases
 - Have your students sign up for sports activities
 - Have your patients sign up for group sessions
+- Have your student sign up for coding bootcamps.
+- Have your educators enrolled in professional development seminars.
+- Have your healthcare professionals enrolled in continuing education courses.
+- Have your students volunteer for peer mentoring programs.